agungferdi/AI-CV-Evaluation-System/README.md

 ### Sample Test Files

+**Option 1: Use Your Own Files (Recommended)**
+- Upload your existing CV (PDF, DOCX, or TXT format)
+- Upload any project report or portfolio document
+- The system works with real documents and provides more meaningful results!

+**Option 2: Create Sample Files**
-Create test files in the project directory:
+If you don't have files ready, create these test files in the project directory:

 **sample_cv.txt**
 ```